Kimiko Suzuki

 Kimiko Suzuki (1929–1992) was a Japanese architect.
 She is the first graduate at Japan Women's University with a degree in the housing studies program.

+Life and work

-The time when Suzuki graduated is economic downturn following World War II.
-Instead of starting her career at an architecture firm, she had her first job in a publishing company and was promised the same salary as man.
+When Suzuki graduated there was an economic downturn following World War II.
+Instead of starting her career at an architecture firm, she had her first job in a publishing company and was promised the same salary as a man.
 Suzuki was able to find a position in an architecture office after her marriage.
-She later became an independent architect and work on projects included residential designs, a kindergarten, and a medical clinic.
+She later became an independent architect and worked on projects that included residential designs, a kindergarten, and a medical clinic.

 She designed the Susume Abe's residence in 1967.
-Abe is known as a critic of Japanese education system.
-Suzuki died at 63 because of illness.
-A small collection of her works are collected at International Archive of Women in Architecture at Newman Library, Virginia Tech.
+Abe is known as a critic of the Japanese education system.
+Suzuki died at 63 because of an illness.
+A small collection of her works can be found at International Archive of Women in Architecture at Newman Library, Virginia Tech.